pytorch/kineto/tb_plugin/README.md

     Install `boto3`.
 Set environment variables:  `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
 Optionally, `S3_ENDPOINT` can be set as well.\
     For minio, the S3 url should start with the bucket name `s3://<bucket>/<folder>/` instead of minio prefix `s3://minio/<bucket>/<folder>`.
 At the same time, the `S3_ENDPOINT` is needed as well. \
-    For example, the following command can be used to create minio storage after following guides:
+    Follow these guides to get set-up with minio:
     * Server: https://docs.min.io/docs/minio-quickstart-guide.html
     * MC Client: https://docs.min.io/docs/minio-client-quickstart-guide.html

+    For example, the following commands can be used to create minio storage:
   ```bash
      ./mc alias set s3  http://10.150.148.189:9000 minioadmin  minioadmin
      ./mc mb s3/profiler --region=us-east-1